scupit/gcmake-rust/docs/Docs_Home.md

 These are great ways to get a feel for how the tool, project structure, and [cmake_data.yaml](cmake_data.md) configuration work together.

-> **TODO:** Create a page explaining how to use Emscripten.
-Also explain how debugging with source maps
-> requires hosting a server from your drive root and building on the same drive as your project for the
-> moment anyways.
-There has to be a better way to do it that I haven't figured out yet).
-> Also explain the quick `python -m http.server --directory D:\ --bind localhost 8080` script.

 ## Table of Contents

 1. [Project Overview](overview.md)